LynnrinChan/lineage_wiki/_includes/templates/device_install.md

 {%- else %}
 5. Return to the previous menu and tap **Advanced Wipe**, then select the *Cache* and *System* partitions and then **Swipe to Wipe**.
 {%- endif %}
-6. Sideload the LineageOS `.zip` package:
+6. Sideload the Lynnrin-AOSP `.zip` package:
     * On the device, select "Advanced", "ADB Sideload", then swipe to begin sideload.
     * On the host machine, sideload the package using: `adb sideload filename.zip`.
         {% include alerts/specific/tip_adb_flash_success.html %}